Misconceptions About the KonMari Method® – And What I Really Think

 7. “It’s Just a Trend.”

 Yes, it might be trendy – but it’s also more than a trend.
 A real method with long-lasting impact.
-Its growing popularity is no accident: it helps people live more intentionally and joyfully.
+Its growing popularity is because it brings positive effects to those who use it - it helps people live more intentionally and joyfully.

 8. “It’s Too Hard to Do.”